cloud-solutions/zend-sentry/README.md

-A Zend Framework module that lets you log exceptions, errors or whatever you wish to the Sentry service.
+A Zend Framework 2 module that lets you log exceptions, errors or whatever you wish to the Sentry service.

 Scrutizier analysis: [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/?branch=master) [![Build Status](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/badges/build.png?b=master)](https://scrutinizer-ci.com/g/cloud-solutions/zend-sentry/build-status/master)

 ZendSentry is released under the New BSD License.

-The current version of ZendSentry for ZF2 is `2.4.0`.
-It supports Zend Framework >= 2.5.3.
-For older versions see the legacy branch and tags in the `1.*` series.
-For ZF3 compatible versions, please install releases in the `3.*` branch.
+The current version of ZendSentry for ZF3 is `3.0.0`.
+It supports Zend Framework >= 3.0.
+For other versions see tags in the 1.* series as well as 2.* series.

+#Latest Changes
+- Switch Raven dependency to new official sentry/sentry repository
+- Update ravenjs to latest version
+- Fix problem introduced by ZF BC break in ZF version 2.5.3 and branch of legacy branch

 # Important Changes
 - 3.3.0: Add possibility to pass config options to ravenjs